adobe/aepsdk-edge-android/Documentation/api-reference.md

 ### getLocationHint

 Gets the Edge Network location hint used in requests to the Edge Network.
-The location hint may be used when building the URL for Edge Network requests to hint at the server cluster to use.
+The Edge Network location hint may be used when building the URL for Edge Network requests to hint at the server cluster to use.

 #### Java